 DLC, Civil Rights Education and Enforcement Center (CREEC); the Disability Rights Education and Defense Fund (DREDF), Cohen Milstein Sellers & Toll PLLC, and the National Association of the Deaf (NAD) represent the interests of NAD and four deaf and hard of hearing individuals in federal class action lawsuits against Harvard University and the Massachusetts Institute of Technology (MIT), claiming that the schools discriminate against deaf and hard of hearing people by failing to caption the vast and varied array of online content they make available to the general public.
 The cases were filed in February 2015.
-Plaintiffs and Harvard have come to an agreement guaranteeing captioning that will provide the deaf and hard of hearing community enhanced access to the university’s online content; the parties now seek approval from the court.
-Plaintiffs and MIT are currently engaging in settlement negotiations.
+Negotiations in each case ultimately resulted in Consent Decrees in 2020, both of which have now been approved by the court.
+Monitoring of Harvard and MIT’s respective compliance with the terms of the Consent Decrees is ongoing.

 American Council of the Blind, et al. v.
 Hulu LLC, No. 1:17-cv-12285 (D. Mass.)